 We are fortunate to have a Special Needs Support Centre, which caters for up to seven children who have Special Educational Needs including physical disability.
 This is funded through additional funding by Surrey County Council.

-Our Special Educational Needs Coordinator (SENCO) will identify any additional support needed for children across the school, enabling appropriate support to be put in place when necessary.
-Parents and carers, the SENCO and class teacher will meet regularly to discuss this.
+Our Inclusion Lead will identify any additional support needed for children across the school, enabling appropriate support to be put in place when necessary.
+Parents and carers, the Inclusion Lead and class teacher will meet regularly to discuss this.

-Support is given for range of needs and for a variety of purposes.
-For some children this may include specific classroom programmes formulated to give targeted additional help.
-For the more able child, we can extend their learning with specific challenge activities or for children who join us within our special needs support centre, extra curricular activities such as horse-riding helps to develop confidence and gross motor skills.
+Support is given for a range of needs and for a variety of purposes.
+For some children this may include specific classroom programmes formulated to give targeted additional help or extra curricular activities, such as horse-riding which helps to develop confidence and gross motor skills.